The Charitable Children's Fund of America, Inc., is a 501(c)(3) nonprofit, public benefit organization, Fed. Tax ID# 57-1197371.

 The Children's Fund of America provides:

-- tuition assistance, room and board support, books and supplies and other educational expenses to enrolled students at accredited two- and four-year colleges and universities and recognized trade schools, via individual Sec.
+- tuition assistance, books, supplies and other educational expenses to enrolled students at accredited two- and four-year colleges and universities and recognized trade schools, via individual Sec.
 529 Higher Educational Saving Accounts funded in the names of the child beneficiaries, as well as general program funds.

 - supplemental long-term mental heathcare assistance by providing reimbursements for individual and group counseling and other means available and approved by the The Children's Fund of America.

-- funding for other charitable organizations that offer direct services benefiting mental and physical health care, scholastic tutoring for college bound children and other activities deemed beneficial for the long-term well being of enrolled children.
+- funding for other charitable organizations that offer direct services benefiting mental healthcare, scholastic tutoring for college bound children and other activities deemed beneficial for the long-term well being of enrolled children.

 Values and Guiding Principles